brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 systems](https://medium.com/@adhorn/patterns-for-resilient-architecture-part-1-d3b60cd8d2b6),
 and the same philosophy should be applied to the application's tests.

-If you're writing an e-commerce app for example, there would probably be tests that cover searching, filtering and ordering of products in a category.
-Some tests might verify the mechanics and functionality of price option filters and others might verify the behaviour of colour option filters.
+If you're writing an e-commerce app for example, there would be tests that cover:

+* Searching, filtering and ordering of products in a category
+* Pagination of search results
+* Price option filters
+* Product Colour option filters

 Suppose during the running of the test suite, an error occurs in the colour option filters.
 Should this issue be caught by the tests relating to that module?
 Yes.